-Unit 3: 21st Century Tool Box
+Unit 3: 21st Century Toolbox

-- 1. Differentiate between various learning styles and personality traits found within the classroom and workplace. $^{\rm DOK~3}$ - a.
-Complete learning styles inventory. - b.
+- 1. Differentiate between various learning styles and personality traits found within the classroom and workplace. ^{DOK 3} - a.
+Complete the learning styles inventory. - b.
 Identify personality traits and complete a personality self-test. - c.
-Discuss strategies people can use to work effectively with one another regardless of personal differences. - 2.
+Discuss strategies people can use to work effectively with one another regardless of their differences. - 2.
 Demonstrate effective time management skills, study skills and note-taking strategies.
 DOK 2 - a.
-Develop short- and long-term personal goals. - b.
-Demonstrate use of technology to master note taking. - c.
+Develop short-term and long-term personal goals. - b.
+Demonstrate use of technology to master note-taking. - c.
 Demonstrate use of technology to master study skills and time management skills. - 3.
-Compare careers in each of the 16 National Career Clusters.
+Compare careers in each of the 16 national career clusters.
+DOK 2 - a.
+Use career-planning software to become familiar with the 16 national career clusters and the opportunities for employment with each. - 4.
+Perform interest-profiling and career-exploration exercises.
 DOK 3 - a.
-Use career planning software to become familiar with the 16 National Career Clusters and the opportunities for employment with each. - 4.
-Complete interest profiler and career exploration exercises.
+Complete a career-interest survey and log results. - b.
+Explore career options in career cluster(s) of your choice. - 5.
+Complete a career-plan builder.
 DOK 1 - a.
-Complete career interest survey and log results. - b.
-Explore career options in career cluster(s) of choice. - 5.
-Develop an Individual Success Plan (ISP).
+Explore careers identified in the interest profiler. - b.
+Explore future education plans and lifestyle choices. - c.
+Complete an eighth-grade course-builder plan. - 6.
+Review each student's Individual Success Plan (ISP).
 DOK 2 - a.
 Link the ISP to the 16 national career clusters and to secondary and postsecondary education. - b.
 Apply the basic components of the ISP to build a plan of study. - c.
-Identify, select, and print courses that meet graduation requirements and reflect the ISP. - Individual Success Plan (ISP) is the former Individual Career and Academic Plan (iCAP) - 6.
-Demonstrate effective public speaking skills.
-DOK 2 - a.
-Demonstrate effective communication in groups. - b.
-Demonstrate presentation skills. - 7.
-Demonstrate knowledge of 21st Century skills.
-DOK 2 - a.
-Demonstrate effective collaboration and teamwork. - b.
-Demonstrate creativity and imagination. - c.
-Utilize critical thinking where appropriate. - d.
-Execute problem solving techniques.
+Identify, select, and print courses that meet graduation requirements and reflect the ISP.

+Individual Success Plan (ISP) is the former Individual Career and Academic Plan (iCAP)

+- 7. Demonstrate effective public speaking skills.
+DOK 2

+- a.
+Demonstrate effective communication in groups.

+- b.
+Demonstrate presentation skills.

+- 8. Demonstrate knowledge of 21st Century skills.
+DOK 2

+- a.
+Collaboration and teamwork

+- b.
+Creativity and imagination

+- c.
+Critical thinking

+- d.
+Problem-solving